John Godson: Biography

 Godson often emphasizes the importance of education and he is the holder of numerous academic degrees.
-He has a bachelor of science degree in agronomy from Abia State University in Nigeria (1987–92).
+He has a Bachelor of Science degree in agronomy from Abia State University in Nigeria (1987–92).
 He also holds master's degrees in Human Resource Management and Development from Trinity College and Seminary in Newburgh, Indiana (2000–03) and International relations from the Łódź Academy of International Studies (2006–08).
 He finished two doctorate studies at the University of Warsaw (Political Science, 2011) and University of Łódź (Management, 2012).
 He also holds a joint MBA/MSPC (Master of Business Administration/Master of Science in Professional Communication) run by Clark University and the Łódź Academy of Management.

 He was a senior lecturer at the Technical University of Szczecin (1993–97) and at Adam Mickiewicz University, Poznań.
 He is a guest lecturer in various institutions of higher learning in Poland and abroad.
 He is the founder of GODSON GROUP- a conglomerate of five companies and four foundations including the African Institute in Poland and John Godson Foundation.
 The New African magazine named him as being amongst 100 of the most influential people in Africa in 2015.
 On 14 November 2016, The Polish Minister of Foreign Affairs decorated him with Bene Merito honorary distinction for promoting Polish-Africa relations.

 In February 2021, he announced his intention to run for President of Nigeria in the 2023 Nigerian general election.

-He is currently contesting for a senatorial position under the platform of the African Democratic Congress "ADC" in Abia Central, 2023.
+He is contested for a senatorial position under the platform of the African Democratic Congress in Abia Central in 2023.